jeromemargueron/nucleardatapy/book/notebooks/chapter1_introduction/tutorial_chap1.md

 # Tutorial 1 : Introduction to NUDA

-NUDA is a nuclear astro toolkit, blah blah...
+This chapter is an introduction to NUDA, the nuclear data toolkit.

 :::{important}
 Important stuff goes here